aptos-labs/developer-docs/apps/docusaurus/docs/tools/aptos-cli/use-cli/running-a-local-network.md

 Note: Despite the name (`local-testnet`), this has nothing to do with the Aptos testnet, it will run a network entirely local to your machine.
 :::

-You should expect to see output similar to this:
+You should expect to see an output similar to this:

 ```
 Readiness endpoint: http://0.0.0.0:8070/